Adversarial Influence Maximization: Proofs

 \end{proposition*} \begin{remark*} We remark briefly about the roles of the strategies $\{\advset^i\}$ appearing in Proposition~\ref{PropLB}.
 In practice, the strategies are chosen to be similar, except selecting $i$ as the source node is slightly more advantageous when the adversary uses strategy $\advset^i$.
 The strategy $\advset^0$ is a baseline strategy that treats all nodes identically.
 Thus, the lower bound provided by Proposition~\ref{PropLB} is the product of the cost of an incorrect choice of the source vertex, given by \(r\), and a factor that determines how easy it is to distinguish the adversary strategies from each other, which depends on \(D\). \end{remark*}

-\begin{proof} We follow the method used in the proof of Theorem 3.5 in \cite{bubeck2012}.
+\begin{proof}{Proof of Proposition~\ref{PropLB}.} We follow the method used in the proof of Theorem 3.5 in \cite{bubeck2012}.
 We first show how to obtain the bound~\eqref{EqnRegFinal} from the set of uniform bounds~\eqref{EqnRegInter}.
 Note that for any $\sourceset \in \mathscr{P}$, we have

 where we have used the fact that the maximum is at least as large as the average in the final inequality.
 Since any player strategy in $\mathscr{P}$ lies in the convex hull of deterministic player strategies, a uniform bound~\eqref{EqnRegInter} over $\mathscr{P}_d$ implies that inequality~\eqref{EqnRegFinal} holds, as well.